pokeclicker/pokeclicker-wiki/data/Battle Frontier/overview_description.md

 ### Breeding Strategy

 As described above, Pokémon Attack speed is doubled on cleared stages in the Battle Frontier.
-Additionally, the amount of egg steps gained by a single Pokémon in the Battle Frontier is as follows:
+Additionally, the number of egg steps gained by a single Pokémon in the Battle Frontier is as follows:

 Egg Steps = `Stage Number ^ 0.5`